 The hardest part of blogging for me is expressing how much I truly love a food I want to share with you.
 About 99% of the time I want to just say “This is insanely delicious.
 Eat it now.” and be done with it.
 I just can’t even.
 When I get like that, I feel like my brain kind of goes numb and I run off to snack or hop on Pinterest for a while.
 This is one of those times.

-Most people would like to unwind by binge watching some Netflix or sitting down with a glass of wine.
+Most people would like to unwind by binge-watching some Netflix or sitting down with a glass of wine.
 Me?
-I hit the kitchen again.
-I had leftover apples from our last apple picking adventure and knew I wanted to make something caramel and apple for the blog which is when I came up with these cookies which are really just super delicious bite-sized pies.
+I hit the kitchen…again.
+I had leftover apples from our last apple picking adventure and knew I wanted to make something caramel-y and apple-y for the blog, which is how I came up with these cookies, which are basically just bite-sized pies.
 I made a dark caramel which has a slightly richer flavor and added a liberal amount of sea salt.
 For the thumbprint cookie, I used a simple mixture of flour and graham cracker crumbs which is probably the best thing to ever happen to thumbprint cookies.
-Seriously, it is so addictive, I could eat a whole batch of just the cookie base alone.
-To make it extra graham crackery (that’s totally a word).
-I rolled the cookie in more graham cracker crumbs before flattening them.
+Seriously, it is so addictive, I could eat a whole batch of the cookie base alone.
+To make it extra graham crackery (that’s totally a word), I rolled the cookie in more graham cracker crumbs before flattening them.

 - 1 egg, room temperature

 - 1 1/4 cup (106 g) graham cracker crumbs, plus more for rolling

 - 1/4 cup (50 g) lightly packed brown sugar

 - 1 1/4 teaspoons ground cinnamon

 - 1 teaspoon cornstarch